izimio/P7_OpenClassrooms_Groupomania/backend/README.md

     }
   }
   ```
- At this point, inside the /backend folder create a file called `.env` and just as before copy poast the followings code inside of it, replacing the variales with your informations
+ At this point, inside the /backend folder create a file called `.env` and just as before copy past the followings code inside of it, replacing the values with your informations
  ---

   ```